editorconfig/specification/index.rst

 pair, even if it has been set before.
 For example, add ``indent_size = unset`` to undefine the ``indent_size`` pair (and use editor defaults).

-Pair keys are case insensitive.
+Pair keys are case-insensitive.
 All keys are lowercased after parsing.

 Cores must accept keys and values with lengths up to and including 1024 and 4096 characters respectively.
 Beyond that, each implementation may choose to define its own upper limits or no explicit upper limits at all.